cvonfeldt/microsoft-sentinel-investigations/README.md

 # Part 4 - Full Sentinel PKWork Incident Investigation

-## 4.1

 ## For this portion of the lab, I'm going to document my full thoughts and processes as I manually detect and map out the phases of the PKWork attack to their specific MITRE techniques.
-Since the MITRE grid didn't output as intended, we weren't able to simply map out the attack according to it.
-The lab deployed rules take us through the attack phases one by one (with their names), but I want to trace the attack phases without them and simulate a real-world SOC investigation as if we don't have the perfectly-made rules already.
+Since the MITRE grid didn't output as intended (see part 3), we weren't able to simply map out the attack according to it.
+The lab deployed rules take us through the attack phases one by one (with their names), but I want to trace the attack phases without them and simulate a *real-world SOC investigation* as if we don't have the custom deployed rules already.

+## 4.1: Identifying the Initial Payload

-We will use the deployed rule for the first stage only to give us a starting point.
+We will use the deployed rule for *only* the first stage only to give us a starting point.

 Here we see the first stage of the attack: A phishing email that bypassed MailGuard SEG from IP: "198.51.100.42" with the payload: "report.exe".